Waikato: Geography

 The climate is mild and temperate with moderate rainfall of 1200 to 1600 mm per annum, with the higher western hills having the most rain.
 Summers are drier with typical maximum temperatures of 22–28 degrees Celsius and overnight lows of 12–16 degrees.
 Summer droughts occur one year in ten.
 Typical winter maxima are 10–16 degrees Celsius, with lows generally ranging from 0–8 degrees.
 Depressions experience regular morning fog, under anticyclonic conditions, which burns off by late morning to produce many still, clear sunny days.
 Morning frosts are also common during winter anticyclones.
 Another distinctive feature is the low average wind speed in the interior basin due to the sheltering influence of the hills and mountains to the west and south-west.
 The prevailing winter wind is from the south-west.
 The Waikato has very high sunshine hours by world standards, averaging 2200 hours per year or about 40% higher than in the UK.
 This results in rapid growth of grass, crops and ornamental plants.

 Hamilton Waikato takes in the local government areas of Hamilton City, the southern part of Waikato district, Waipā district, most of Matamata-Piako district and the South Waikato district.
-Hamilton Waikato tourism takes in additionally the northern part of Waikato district (Tūākau and other centres), the northern King Country (Waitomo and Ōtorohanga districts), and the Te Aroha district.
+Hamilton Waikato tourism takes in additionally the northern part of Waikato district (Tuakau and other centres), the northern King Country (Waitomo and Ōtorohanga districts), and the Te Aroha district.

 The parts of Waikato region beyond these limits are usually identified as Thames Valley and/or Hauraki/Coromandel (for the north-eastern part of Waikato region) and Taupō, on the Volcanic or Central Plateau (for the south-eastern part of the region).